By now, nearly everyone knows about GDPR and how it completely changed the way the world views privacy rights.

 - Implementing emergency measures (such as offsite backup) to quickly restore access to personal data in the event of an incident

 - Implementing a process for regularly testing and evaluating your organization’s data security measures

-This means your organization is responsible for keeping private data protected and out of the hands of unauthorized parties.
-It’s a big responsibility, and it requires you to fundamentally change the way you think about private data.
-Not only should data protection be at the forefront of your mind, you should also reconsider how you collect and manage data.
+This means your organization is responsible for private data protection and keeping it out of the hands of unauthorized parties.
+Yes, it’s a significant responsibility, and one requiring fundamental changes in how you think about private data.
+Both data protection and how you collect and manage it must be a priority.